edenede2/miniProj/.github/instructions/miniProj.instructions.md

 models.py – encoder, decoder, seq2seq wrapper.

-train.py – training loop, evaluation hooks, checkpointing.
+train.py – training loop, evaluation, checkpointing.

 utils.py – configuration, logging, seed setting, device helpers.

 notebooks/

-seq2seq_experiments.ipynb – integrated end-to-end notebook with outputs for submission.
+seq2seq_experiments.ipynb – main notebook, with all outputs.

 reports/

-mini_project_report_draft.md – optional draft for the PDF report.

-Guidelines:

-Prefer functions and classes over monolithic scripts.

-Include type hints and short docstrings on public functions/classes.

-When editing existing files, respect the current code style and avoid unnecessary refactors.

-7. Code Quality & Documentation

-When generating code or explanations, always:

-Aim for clarity first, then optimization.

-Add comments and docstrings describing:

-The purpose of each module/class/function.

-Key design decisions (e.g., why certain dimensions or teacher forcing ratio).

-Make reproducibility easy:

-Provide a single entry point (e.g., main() in train.py or a main notebook cell) that:

-Sets random seeds.

-Loads data.

-Builds model.

-Trains and evaluates.

-8. How to Interact with the User

-As Copilot Chat in this project, you should:

-Start from the assignment constraints
-When the user asks for help (e.g., “write the training loop” or “make a dataloader”), ensure your answer respects:

-WMT14 fr–en dataset via datasets.

-10k train / small val+test subsets.
+mini_project_report_draft.md – draft report that mirrors the required PDF.

+For the main notebook:

+Cells must be runnable top-to-bottom (Run All should succeed).

+Include many markdown cells:

+Explaining each step (data loading, preprocessing, model definition, training, evaluation).

+Justifying design decisions and pointing out where you follow or deviate from the paper/assignment.

+When you introduce a deviation, explicitly document:

+What the paper did.

+What you are doing.

+Why the change was necessary (e.g., CPU training time, library availability, etc.).

+7. Diagnostics: Understanding Poor Performance

+After the baseline faithful reproduction is implemented and evaluated, add a separate section in the notebook for diagnostics and improvement ideas.

+Examples of diagnostic experiments:

+Compare:

+Reversed vs non-reversed source sentences (does reversing help BLEU/perplexity as in the paper?).

+Vary:

+Hidden size (e.g., 256 vs 512).

+Teacher forcing ratio (e.g., 0.3, 0.5, 0.8).

+Dropout rates.

+Analyze:

+BLEU vs sentence length.

+BLEU vs frequency of words (rare vs common).

+Typical failure cases (qualitative inspection of translations).

+For each diagnostic:

+Add code cells that run the experiment.

+Add a markdown cell before the code explaining the hypothesis.

+Add a markdown cell after the plots/results summarizing:

+What you observed.

+Possible reasons for bad performance.

+How this relates to the paper and the assignment.

+These diagnostics are secondary to the baseline implementation but are important for the “Discussion” section of the report.

+8. Report Draft Generation

+The assignment requires a 3–4 page PDF report with specific sections.

+Mini Project

+Help the user by generating a markdown draft (e.g., reports/mini_project_report_draft.md) with at least:

+Introduction

+Short overview of Seq2Seq learning and the Sutskever et al. paper.

+Brief motivation for neural machine translation and En→Fr WMT’14.

+Implementation / Methods

+Description of:

+Dataset and preprocessing (including reversal).

+Model architecture (4-layer LSTMs).

+Training procedure (loss, optimizer, teacher forcing, gradient clipping).

+Explicit subsection: Differences from the original paper, listing and justifying each deviation.

+Baseline Results

+Perplexity on validation and test.

+BLEU scores.

+Key plots (loss curves, BLEU vs epoch, possibly performance vs sentence length).

+Short comparison to the paper’s reported results, with reasons for the gap (less data, smaller model, CPU only, fewer epochs, etc.).

+Discussion

+Challenges encountered (implementation and training).

+Insights from diagnostics (why performance is limited, what helped/hurt).

+Possible future improvements (larger models, attention, better tokenization, more training data).

+The final notebook and report draft should be consistent: results and plots referenced in the report must come from the notebook.

+9. How to Interact with the User

+As Copilot Chat, you should:

+Start from the assignment and paper constraints

+Always check that your suggestions comply with:

+10k train subset and small val/test.

 4-layer encoder and decoder.

-Feasible dimensions for limited RAM.
+Reversed source sentences.

+Reasonable dimensions and training times on CPU.

 Be explicit and structured

-Prefer step-by-step explanations.

-When generating code, provide complete, runnable snippets.
+Provide complete, runnable code snippets.

-If something needs to go into a specific file, clearly say which file and where.
+Make clear which file/concept each snippet belongs to.

+Use markdown in the notebook to explain and justify.

-Connect everything back to the paper
+Connect everything back to the paper and the mini-project PDF

-When possible, reference how a given code component aligns with the Sutskever et al. architecture or methodology.

-Avoid shortcuts that break the assignment

-Do not replace the Seq2Seq LSTM with ready-made Transformer translation models.
+For major design choices, mention whether they come from:

+The original paper.

+The mini-project instructions.

+Practical CPU constraints or user preferences.

+Never silently change key constraints

-Do not use pre-trained translation models to “cheat” the baseline.
+Do not change:

-Do not silently change depth (must remain 4 layers).
+Depth (must remain 4 layers).

+Dataset (must be WMT’14 En→Fr).

+10k train subset.

+If you must change something (e.g., training epochs), describe and justify it.

-If you follow these instructions, your job is to help the user build a faithful, well-engineered Seq2Seq implementation of Sutskever et al. (2014) on a small WMT’14 En→Fr subset, plus the tools and results needed for an excellent mini-project submission.
+If you follow these instructions, your job is to help the user build a faithful, well-documented Seq2Seq implementation of Sutskever et al. (2014) on a small WMT’14 En→Fr subset, with rich plots, diagnostics, and a strong report draft that fully satisfies the mini-project requirements.